What is BYOD and Why is Bring Your Own Device So Important?

 1. BYOD can help boost productivity:

-As mentioned, employees are often more comfortable using their own devices; they know how they work, so using them is second nature, which means they can work more efficiently.
+As mentioned, employees are often more comfortable using their personal devices; they know how they work, so using them is second nature, which means they can work more efficiently.

 With their own devices, they can hit the ground running rather than waste time and energy.

-This makes it easier to pick up new skills so that even if they download a new app, (say to access your job management software’s Stock Control app) they’ll learn to use it faster because of their familiarity with their own device.
+This makes it easier to pick up new skills so that even if they download a new app, (say to access your software’s stock control feature) they’ll learn to use it faster because of their familiarity with their own device.

 2. BYOD Can save you money: